What days are my garbage, trash and recycle picked up?

 What bulk waste items are acceptable to put out for pick-up at my home?

 Waste Management is the bulk waste provider for the City of Zachary.
 This service is provided once a week per customer for up to two yards of bulk waste.
 Acceptable bulk waste items include small appliances (without refrigerant), furniture and yard waste (limbs need to be cut into four ft. lengths and stacked neatly to expedite recovery).
-Unacceptable bulk waste items include any individual item weighing over 50 lbs, such as stumps, furniture, appliances, tires, construction debris, or bulk waste provided by a contractor.
+Unacceptable bulk waste items include any individual item weighing over 50 lbs, such as stumps, furniture, appliances, tires, construction debris, or building materials.
 If you have any further questions or concerns regarding bulk waste pick-up, please call 225-654-1902.

 What number do I call to ask about my utility bill?